KnowThePepper

 History & Origin of Medusa Pepper

 The Medusa pepper is a modern American creation, developed specifically as an ornamental variety during the late 20th century ornamental pepper boom.
-Breeders working within the American pepper-growing tradition prioritized compact plant form, prolific fruiting, and multi-color display over heat or yield.
+Breeders working within the the American pepper-growing tradition prioritized compact plant form, prolific fruiting, and multi-color display over heat or yield.

 Unlike the centuries-old deep cultural roots of dried Mexican chiles, Medusa has no ancient culinary lineage.
 Its story is straightforwardly commercial: a variety designed to sell in garden centers as a patio plant that happened to be edible.